hugosal/Zostera-marina-IBM/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 - see the [https://github.com/hugosal/Zostera-marina-IBM/blob/master/LICENSE](LICENSE.md) file for details
+This project is licensed under the GNU General Public License v3.0

 ## Acknowledgments